 There are really two fundamental things to consider when thinking about social media marketing:

 - Where they are (what social media platform they are using)

 How to Learn What Your Customers Want

+To learn how to give customers what they want via social media, you have to know what it is they want!
 You may have some ideas about what your customers want, but those are just that … ideas.
 The best option is to simply ask them by reaching out to them with a customer survey.
 Make a list of what you feel your customers’ top ten or fifteen priorities are, and ask them to rank the list in the order of what they want to learn more about.
 Also, allow the ability for customers to submit their own concerns.
 They may provide you with details you had not previously considered.